-Creating your online store with WordPress makes it easier to manage your offer online.
+Creating your online store makes it easier to manage your offer online.
 It could mean that you have to make compromises on performance, range, and number of features when using free CMSs like WordPress (as opposed to integrated shop systems such as Shopware or Magento).
 For beginners with a manageable range of products, it is definitely worthwhile, however, to design an online store with WordPress.

 The plugin WooCommerce is a useful extension thanks to its ease of use and wide range of settings.
-If you have finished setting up and equipping your store, you should perform a test run as if you’re the customer so that you can perform a security check and make sure all store elements (search, order, shopping cart, etc.) are working as planned.
-You can then launch your WordPress store and continue making design changes as you go along.
+If you have finished setting up and equipping your store, you should carry out a test run as if you’re the customer so that you can perform a security check and make sure all store elements (search, order, shopping cart, etc.) are working as planned.
+You can then launch your store and continue making design changes as you go along.

-WordPress online store with WooCommerce: advantages and disadvantages
+WordPress online store with WooCommerce: Advantages and disadvantages

 |✓ Free installation and quick set up using the CMS||✘ Limited performance for stores with large product ranges|